- Written by Dr.Mehmet Demircioglu

 Graft numbers and density claims need context

 High graft numbers look impressive online.
 They can also be misleading.
 A patient with strong donor hair, coarse hair shafts, and low scalp contrast may look dense with a moderate graft number.
-Another patient may need a different plan because the donor area is weaker, the crown is expanding, or native hair loss is still active.
+Another patient may need a different plan because donor reserve is weaker, the crown is expanding, or native hair loss is still active.

 I separate medical graft planning from sales numbers.
 The issue is not how many grafts can be taken.
 It is how many can be used without damaging the donor area or stealing options from the future.
 Density marketing should never outrank donor safety.
 If a post makes a very large number sound easy, compare it with hair transplant graft count verification.